inf0sectom/inf0sectom.github.io/_posts/2025-08-20-fotoshareco.md

 - **2025-07-18**: A CVE ID request was sent to MITRE.
 - **2025-08-20**: [CVE-2025-56694](https://www.cve.org/CVERecord?id=CVE-2025-56694) was reserved by MITRE.
 - **2025-08-27**: [CVE-2025-56694](https://www.cve.org/CVERecord?id=CVE-2025-56694) was published by MITRE, with a CVSS 3.1 score of **5.8 (Medium)**.
+- **2025-08-28**: LumaSoft confirmed a remediation has been deployed to production.

 # Notes
 *Text within angle brackets (`<>`) has been replaced throughout this write-up for privacy reasons.*